sparkflows/sparkflows-docs/docs/aws/user-guide/hive.rst

 Integration with Hive
 ==========================

-Fire seamlessly integrates with HIVE when it runs on AWS.
+Fire seamlessly integrates with Hive where it is running on AWS.

 Overview
 --------

 On AWS, the data normally resides in S3 buckets.
-HIVE tables are created that points to data in the S3 buckets.
+Hive tables are created that points to data in the S3 buckets.

 Details
 -------

 * Fire would run on the master node of the EMR cluster, or on an Edge node with the cluster contiguration files.

-* HIVE can run on the same or any other EMR cluster.
+* Hive can run on the same or any other EMR cluster.

 * Make sure that hive-site.xml is available on the cluster where the Spark jobs are running.